Witharmsoutstretched/Portfolio/Khan_Academy_Learning_Statistics/README.md

-My Khan Academy learning achievements
+My Khan Academy learning achievements.
+Power BI and Python script files can be represented if necessary.